Effective April 1, 2025

 1. Compliance Tracking:

-Acquirers must implement robust monitoring systems to track the unified fraud and dispute ratios, ensuring compliance with the new thresholds.
+Acquirers must implement robust monitoring Systems to track the unified fraud and dispute ratios, to ensure merchant compliance with the new thresholds.

 2. Monitor Communications